-We show the relation between monotone rules and stregyproofness.
+We show the relation between monotonic voting rules and strategyproofness.

-\begin{theorem} A monotone voting rule for two alternatives is strategyproof for any values of quantile parameters.
-For any non-monotone rule $R$, there exists quantile parameter vector $\h$ so that $R$ is not strategyproof. \end{theorem}
+\begin{theorem} A monotonic voting rule for two alternatives is strategyproof for any quantile parameter vector.
+For any non-monotonic rule $R$, there exists a quantile parameter vector $\h$ such that $R$ is not strategyproof. \end{theorem}